Listen to this Article::

-I have spent some time rolling around the great vastness of the internet looking up articles on how to take care of your tattoo.
+I have spent some time rolling around the incredible vastness of the internet, looking up articles on how to take care of your tattoo.
 There are a variety of protocols or cure-alls that have been touted by artists worldwide.
 While I love the idea that there is a way for some of us out there to enjoy a healthy tattoo after abiding by the care instructions we receive, there are many pigeonholes related to tattoo care out there.

-Tattoo Aftercare And Healing Your Tattoo
+Tattoo Aftercare Products and Healing Your Tattoo.

 First, let’s dispel a few myths.

 Having Your Dog Lick Your Tattoo Is Good Tattoo Aftercare.

 I don’t know why I have to write this, but this topic has come up many, many times throughout the years:

 Your dog doesn’t have antibiotics in its mouth.
 Their saliva cannot heal wounds.
 Having your dog lick your tattoo is a bad idea.

 With that is out of the way, let’s go over why having your furry toe-beaned friend lick your wound is a bad idea.

 Every mouth out there has bacteria, and dogs are no different.
 Strains of bacteria known for causing DEATH are evident in the mouths of puppers worldwide.
 These same strains can be fought with modern antibiotics, but the rates of amputation where wounds infected with these bacteria are more common than you would believe.

 While the past has shown us that nearly all animals may lick a wound or two throughout their lives (we are looking at you kittehs out there) and the act of licking a wound may be soothing to our nerves, the proof is in the pudding that mouth germs are harmful.